 It turns out that $\TQ(A,I)$ is always semistandard.
-More precisely \cite{BKSTY}, Hecke insertion is a bijection from compatible sequences $(A,I)$ to pairs $(P, Q)$, where $P$ is an increasing tableau and $Q$ is a semistandard set-valued tableau with the same shape as $P$.
+In fact, results in \cite{BKSTY} show that Hecke insertion is a bijection from compatible sequences $(A,I)$ to pairs $(P, Q)$, where $P$ is an increasing tableau and $Q$ is a semistandard set-valued tableau with the same shape as $P$.

 \begin{exa} If $A = 424311$ and $I=112223$ then

 \end{exa}

 When $T$ is a translation of an increasing tableau, we define $\insss{x}{T}$ by first moving $T$ so that its upper left box is $(1,1)$, then Hecke inserting $x$ into $T$, and then translating the result back so that the upper left box is back to where it started in $T$.